inotechne/micropost-app/README.md

 ## Documentation
 We have made guideline for this project in PD F and some free online course following links below...
-* Introduction to Ruby: this slide for basic [Ruby Programming Language](http://www.ruby-lang.org/en/).
+* Introduction to Ruby: this slide provides basic [Ruby Programming Language](http://www.ruby-lang.org/en/).
-* [Try Ruby](http://www.codeschool.com/courses/try-ruby): the online course for first met with ruby language.
+* [Try Ruby](http://www.codeschool.com/courses/try-ruby): this is an online course which provides information for first met with Ruby language.
-* Workshop Guideline: this will tell you how to build this application step by step.
+* Workshop Guideline: This link provides a solution "How to build this application?" step by step.

 ## About us